karasawatakumi/pytorch-image-classification/README.md

 # PyTorch Image Classification
-Simple image classification for custom dataset based on [PyTorch Lightning](https://www.pytorchlightning.ai)  & [timm](https://github.com/rwightman/pytorch-image-models).
+Simple image classification for a custom dataset based on [PyTorch Lightning](https://www.pytorchlightning.ai)  & [timm](https://github.com/rwightman/pytorch-image-models).
 You can train a classification model by simply preparing directories of images.

-*I created a single-file (train.py), easily understood repository for my friend.
-So it may not be suitable for exhaustive experiments, but this has basic functionalities and is probably easy to use/modify.
+*This single-file (train.py) repository was created for a friend with ease of use as a priority, it may not be suitable for exhaustive experimentation.
+However, it does provide the basic functionalities and should be easy to use/modify.

 ## Docker Environment